Decker School of Nursing Undergraduate Student Handbook

 - Student Evaluation

 1 US Department of Health and Human Services. (n.d.).
 Summary of the HIPAA privacy rule.
 Retrieved from http://www.hhs.gov/ocr/privacy/hipaa/understanding/summary/index.html

 Adapted with permission by Mary Ellen Murray, Associate Dean, from the University of Wisconsin-Madison HIPAA Disciplinary Action Policy

 The purpose of the Decker School of Nursing's Honors Program is to recognize and foster academic excellence in highly motivated undergraduate nursing students.
 Honors program experiences and seminars will provide enhanced educational experiences to prepare future leaders in professional nursing.
 The outcome is the completion of a major independent scholarly project or thesis under the guidance and approval of a faculty member.
 To qualify for admission to the honors program, a student must be an admitted student to the nursing program with junior status and will be enrolled in junior nursing courses.
 Honors students must have a grade-point average of 3.5 for both cumulative coursework and prerequisites in order to be considered.
 Applications are accepted in the Fall semester of the junior year with courses in subsequent semesters.
-Further information related to application process and coursework expectations will be made available in Fall 2013.

 The second read policy at the Decker School of Nursing applies to papers which are in courses that are taught by multiple faculty members.
 This policy does not pertain to assignments other than written work.
 A second read must be requested within two weeks after the faculty returns the student’s paper.

 Students must first discuss the grade and paper with the faculty who graded the paper.

 Students may then request a “second read” for a paper if they feel the grade given is not deserved.